 As a graduate of Notre Dame in 2002, Whitten earned Notre Dame's Varsity Monogram Award as well as the Knute Rockne Scholar Athlete Award in 2002.
 He helped Notre Dame to two runner-up finishes at the Big East Championships in 1999 and 2002.
 He graduated with a degree in English and was named a Cleveland Golf / GCAA All-America Scholar.

 A native of Rockford, Mich., Whitten has been involved in golf all of his life.
-He is the son of Buddy Whitten, the Director of Instruction at Pensacola Country Club in Pensacola, Fla., who played on the PGA Senior Tour in 1997 with Chris serving as his part-time caddy.
+He is the son of Buddy Whitten, who was formerly the head golf professional at Blythefield Country Club (Belmont, Mich.) and the Director of Instruction at Pensacola Country Club (Pensacola, Fla.) as well as a member on the PGA Senior Tour in 1997 with Chris serving as his part-time caddy.
 Buddy was elected to the Michigan Golf Hall of Fame in 1993.

-Whitten and his wife, Dr. Amy (White), who is a graduate of the University of Michigan Medical School and is Completing a Maternal Fetal Medicine fellowship at Wayne State University & Perinatology Research Branch, NICHD/NIH/DHHS, reside in Farmington Hills.
+Whitten and his wife, Dr. Amy (White) reside in Farmington Hills with their two children, Graham and Lucas.
+Amy, who currently works at Beaumont Hospital (Royal Oak, Mich.), is a 2006 graduate of the University of Michigan Medical School and completed a Maternal Fetal Medicine fellowship at Wayne State University & Perinatology Research Branch, NICHD/NIH/DHHS in 2012.